aodare90/aodare90/README.md

 - 👋 Hi, I’m @aodare90
 - 👀 I’m interested in ...
-UI design
+UI Design
 - 🌱 I’m currently learning ...
 Adobe XD, Figma, Framer
 - 💞️ I’m looking to collaborate on ...
-UI design projects
+UI Design projects
+- 📚 I’m currently reading ...
+The Design of Everyday Things by Don Norman
 - 📫 How to reach me ....
 LinkedIn

 <!---